SanaSultana-Cybersecurity/Microsoft-Sentinel-SOC-L1/README.md

 SecurityEvent
 | where EventID == 4625
 | summarize FailedAttempts = count() by Account, IpAddress
-| order by FailedAttempts desc...
+| order by FailedAttempts desc

 ...